Akudo took another look at her ensemble, then nodded to herself.

-“If I were being perfectly honest, I would prefer you for you to marry a girl who has never been married; but if Akudo makes you happy, then I approve.”
+“In all honesty, I would prefer you for you to marry a girl who has never been married because the responsibility of being a father to children that are not yours is quite a heavy one; but if Akudo makes you happy, then I approve.”
 She ended with a smile.

 Timeyin smiled back.
 His mother would never know the monumental relief that washed over him at her words.

 “Nevertheless,” his mother continued.
 “You need to make sure this is what she wants.”

 He made to leave then turned back towards his mum, a feeling of sadness overcoming him.

 She let out a sad smile.
 “Not entirely.
 Actually, the pain is not a problem.
 It’s the memories and loneliness; but it gets better with time.
 I suspect it gets even better if you let yourself love again.”